PhoebeIvana/final-project-ssf/README.md

 #### Slave Arduino Code (Actuators Control)

+## Software Implementation
+Smart trash bin uses two Arduinos connected with I2C protocol, with one Arduino as Master and the other as Slave.
+The Arduino Master functions to send infrared data to the Arduino Slave, read the value from the ADC, and display the value on the LCD.
+Meanwhile, the Arduino Slave functions to receive infrared data from the Arduino Master, measure distance between the inside of the lid and bottom of the smart trash bin using the HC-SR04 ultrasonic sensor, and display data on the MAX7219 display.

 ## Conclusion
 This project will demonstrates the integration of multiple sensors and actuators using two Arduino boards and I2C communication.
-The smart trash bin opens and closes based on the distance measured by the ultrasonic sensor, indicates the fill level with LEDs using the IR sensor, and measures the weight of the trash using the HX711 weight sensor.
+The smart trash bin opens and closes based on the distance measured by the infrared sensor, indicates the fill level using the ultrasonic sensor, and measures the weight of the trash using the Piezo weight sensor.
 This project can be expanded and refined for various practical applications, including waste management systems and smart home automation.